P1sec/QCSuper/docs/QCSuper architecture.md

 QCSuper makes use of different threads:

-* The main thread contains the loop reading from the device, and is the only place where reading is performed (it will also dispatch asynchronous messages to modules, calling the `on_log`, `on_message` which may not write neither read, and call at teardown the `on_deinit` callback with may write)
+* The main thread contains the loop reading from the device, and is the only place where reading is performed (it will also dispatch asynchronous messages to modules, calling the `on_log`, `on_message` which may not write neither read, and call at teardown the `on_deinit` callback which may write)
 * A background thread is used for initializing the modules selected through command line arguments (calling the `on_init` callback which may write)
 * A background thread may be used for the optional interactive prompt (`--cli`) and initializing the modules called from it (calling the `on_init` callback which may write)